NovaStray/.github/profile/README.md

 # RealQuick - Web-based Scheduling AI Platform

-RealQuick is an all-in-one user experience that provides an intellignet scheduling AI, a simple todo list, and insightful analytics all wrapped around with our Collective Dashboard Interface.
+RealQuick is an all-in-one user experience that provides an intelligent scheduling AI, a simple todo list, and insightful analytics all wrapped around with our Collective Dashboard Interface.
 With this design, you can access all your core needs while never leaving a single page!

 ## Features
 - **Scheduling AI**: Autogenerate your timetabled schedule based on your preferences